Avian influenza: Advice for travellers

 Recommendations

-Consult a health care provider or visit a travel health clinic preferably at least 6 weeks before you travel.
+Talk to a health care provider or visit a travel health clinic preferably about 6 weeks before your trip to get personalized health advice.
+Even if you’re short on time, it’s still worthwhile to make an appointment.

 During your trip:

-• avoid surfaces that may have bird droppings on them.
+• Stay clear of surfaces that might have bird droppings on them.

-• Wash your hands often with soap and water for at least 20 seconds, or use a hand sanitizer containing at least 60% alcohol.
+• Clean your hands often with soap and water for at least 20 seconds, or use a hand sanitizer containing at least 60% alcohol.

 • Keep a bottle of hand sanitizer with you when you travel.